edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 title: Experimentation
 ---

-Experimentation allows you to apply different website experiences to your clients.
+Experimentation allows you to serve different website experiences to your clients.
 Typically, it is used for canary releases, trunk-based development, dark releases, feature releases, and segmented releases.

 **Sample Use Cases:**